Mark Milley: Early life and education

-Military career
+U.S. Army officer (1980–2023)

 General Richard A. Cody administers the oath of office upon Milley's promotion to brigadier general in February 2008.

 Milley earned his commission as an armor officer through Princeton's Army Reserve Officers' Training Corps program in 1980.
 His career included assignments with the 82nd Airborne Division, 5th Special Forces Group, 7th Infantry Division, 2nd Infantry Division, Joint Readiness Training Center, 25th Infantry Division, Operations Staff of the Joint Staff, and a posting as Military Assistant to the Secretary of Defense.
+His deployments included the Multinational Force and Observers in Egypt, Operation Just Cause in Panama, Operation Uphold Democracy in Haiti, Operation Joint Endeavor and Joint Forge in Bosnia and Herzegovina, Operation Iraqi Freedom in Iraq, three tours during Operation Enduring Freedom in Afghanistan, and other deployments to Colombia, Somalia, and South Korea.

 Milley held multiple command and staff positions in eight divisions and units, including the 5th Special Forces Group and 10th Mountain Division, throughout his military career.
 He served as a commander of ODA 543, a 12-man combat diver-qualified Special Forces team.
 He commanded 1st Battalion, 506th Infantry, 2nd Infantry Division, in South Korea from 1996 to 1998.
 He served as commander of 2nd Brigade Combat Team, 10th Mountain Division (Light) from December 2003 to July 2005; deputy commanding general for operations of the 101st Airborne Division from July 2007 to April 2008, and as commanding general of the 10th Mountain Division from November 2011 to December 2012.
 Milley commanded III Corps, based at Fort Hood, Texas, from December 2012 to August 2014, and concurrently the International Security Assistance Force Joint Command from May 2013 to February 2014.
 He served as the commanding general of the United States Army Forces Command at Fort Bragg, North Carolina from August 2014 to August 2015.